hudson-and-thames/arbitragelab/README.md

 * [Dirk Frees](https://www.linkedin.com/in/dirkfreese/)

 A heartfelt thank you to Illya and Valeriia for your exceptional contributions to ArbitrageLab.
 Your dedication and talent have been instrumental in enhancing the library and company as a whole.
-Illya and Valeriia, your technical ingenuity, and meticulous attention to detail, have not only enriched our project but also set a high standard for excellence.
+Your technical ingenuity, and meticulous attention to detail, have not only enriched our project but also set a high standard for excellence.
 We deeply appreciate your hard work and commitment to making ArbitrageLab a success.